 Gaze up at a replica of Admiral Lord Nelson’s battle-ready flagship, HMS Victory, preserved inside a huge glass bottle.
 Artist Yinka Shonibare’s piece, titled Nelson’s Ship in a Bottle, was previously perched on the Fourth Plinth in Trafalgar Square and uses colourful screen-printed fabric for the ship’s sails.

 Old Royal Naval College

 Frame the perfect picture between the twin domes of the Old Royal Naval College in Greenwich – these graceful architectural masterpieces form part of the Maritime Greenwich World Heritage Site.
 Make sure to visit the Chapel of St Peter and St Paul to admire its pretty Wedgewood-inspired blue ceiling.
-Alternatively, capture the view from the river Thames aboard one of Thames Clippers' boats.
+Alternatively, capture the view from the river Thames aboard one of Uber Boats by Thames Clippers.

 Be amazed by the magnificent baroque interior of the Painted Hall, sometimes referred to as the “Sistine Chapel of the UK”.
 This 18th-century masterpiece is a celebration of England’s naval power and one of the most picture-worthy spots in London.

 Give your friends guaranteed food envy at Greenwich Market, where vendors sell tasty fare from around the world, whether vegan street food or Vietnamese banh mi.
 Leave space for a sweet treat – the cannoli, churros and macarons shouldn’t be missed!